The Insider's Guide to Buying Property in Puerto Rico

 As Puerto Rico is an unincorporated territory of the USA, US citizens do not require a passport or a visa to visit Puerto Rico.

-Citizens of Visa Waiver Program countries including the UK and member countries of the EU who wish to visit the USA (including Puerto Rico) for a vacation or on business must apply for an ESTA (Electronic System for Travel Authorization) prior to departure.
+All eligible nationals or citizens of Visa Waiver Program (VWP) countries who plan to travel to the USA (including Puerto Rico) for temporary business or pleasure are required to receive an authorization through ESTA (Electronic System for Travel Authorization) prior to boarding a U.S.-bound airplane or vessel.

 - How do you become a resident of Puerto Rico?